smat-dev/jinni/memory-bank/decisionLog.md

 *   Specific design choices for `.contextfiles` format/hierarchy, size limit handling, symlink skipping, global config interaction, and `read_context` arguments (single path, optional inline rules) are documented in `DESIGN.md`.
 *   The plan involves refining the prototype code, building a CLI, implementing a configuration system, testing, and documentation.
 Implementation will start with detailed design and documentation.
 *   [2025-04-02 19:29:52] - User feedback suggests shifting distribution/installation from Python/`pip` to Node.js/`npm`/`npx`.
 This requires architectural review.
+*   [2025-04-02 19:52:56] - Refactored default exclusion logic in `config_system.py` to use a unified glob pattern list (`DEFAULT_EXCLUDE_RULESET`) instead of separate sets/regex, integrating it into the standard rule precedence check (`check_item`).
+This simplifies the system and makes defaults behave consistently with other rules.
+*   [2025-04-02 19:29:52] - User feedback suggests shifting distribution/installation from Python/`pip` to Node.js/`npm`/`npx`.
+This requires architectural review.